-On Tuesday, June 24, 2014, the Minister of Healthy Living and Seniors presented the following Age-Friendly Communities with a Recognition Award for achieving the Age-Friendly Milestones:
+On Tuesday, June 24, 2014, the Minister of Health, Seniors and Active Living presented the following Age-Friendly Communities with a Recognition Award for achieving the Age-Friendly Milestones:

 For more information on the Age-Friendly Milestones and how to become an Age-Friendly community, please visit: http://www.agefriendlymanitoba.ca/